auth0/custom-social-connections/webtasks/README.md

-# Custom Oauth2 Connections Sync
+# Custom Social Connections Sync

 ## How to deploy